rfresh2/ZenithProxy/README.md

 OR clone the repository `git clone git@github.com:rfresh2/ZenithProxy.git`
 2. Run `./launch.sh` (Linux) or `.\launch.bat` (Windows).
 Close the instance with `CTRL-C`.
 3. Optional: Select a release channel by editing the `launch_config.json` file.
 4. Run the proxy again.
-It will automatically download the latest release and start the proxy.
+It will automatically download the latest release and start.
 5. Close the proxy with `CTRL-C` and edit the `config.json` file.
 Important sections:
    * `authentication` -> Device code login is selected by default.
 No changes required if you wish to use this.
      * Optional: For username/password login, change `accountType` to `msa` and set `username` and `password`.
        * You must disable 2FA on your Microsoft account and may need to approve the proxy's IP [here](https://account.live.com/Activity)
      * `server` -> Optionally change the port the proxy listens on.
-     * `proxyIP` -> set this to DNS name or IP address + port clients should connect to.
+     * `proxyIP` -> set this to the domain or IP address + port clients should connect to.
-       * For DNS you need the following records:
+       * For a domain you need the following DNS records:
-         * an `A` record pointing to the proxy IP
+         * an `A` record to your IP address
-           * an `SRV` record pointing to the `A` record and port. e.g. `0 5 25565 rfresh.proxy.com`
+         * an `SRV` record for `_minecraft._tcp` with the port and the `A` record as its target.
+[Example](https://cdn.discordapp.com/attachments/971140948593635335/1139099459431698463/firefox_GSnrLzpsR3.png)
      * `discord`
-       * Create a discord bot here `https://discord.com/developers/`. `Message Content Intent` MUST be enabled.
+       * Create a discord bot here `https://discord.com/developers/`.
+       * Enable `Message Content Intent` under the "Bot" tab.
        * Invite the discord bot to a server.
-Create a role for users to manage the proxy, a channel to manage the proxy in, and a channel for the chat relay.
+       * Create a role for users to manage the proxy, a channel to manage the proxy in, and a channel for the chat relay.
+The bot's role must have permissions to send and receive messages in both channels
+       * Edit the following JSON properties:
+         * `enable` -> set to `true`
-           * `token` -> discord bot token
+         * `token` -> the bot's discord token
-           * `channelId` -> the channel ID where you will manage the proxy
+         * `channelId` -> the channel ID where you will manage the proxy from
-           * `enable` -> set to true
          * `accountOwnerRoleId` -> a discord role ID that allows managing sensitive configuration like the whitelist
-           * `chatRelay.channelId` -> The channel where the MC server chat relay will be sent and received from.
+         * `chatRelay.channelId` -> The channel ID where the MC server chat relay will be sent and received from.

 ## Run